 Dear Work at Home Woman,

-I have been a stay at home mom for over 12 years.
-I have been trying to find a job for over a year and a half with no luck.
+I have been a stay-at-home mom for over 12 years.
+I’ve been trying to find a job for over a year and a half with no luck.
 I have an extensive (over 20 years) background in health insurance.
-I cannot figure out why I am no longer hire-able.
+I can’t figure out why I am no longer hireable.
 Is it the lapse in my employment?
 My age 52?
-I really want to find something part time as I have an 11 year old son.
-Do you have any suggestions for a low moral stay at home mom who is beaming with tenacity to find her second act and help contribute financially?
+I’d like to find something part-time as I have an 11-year-old son.
+Do you have any suggestions for a low morale stay-at-home mom who is beaming with tenacity to find her second act and help contribute financially?